 During the fall is when all trout from rainbow to brown trout and even brook trout spawn, fall is spawning season in fact.
 Spawning trout lay fish eggs in the bottom of the river and any loose eggs that get washed downstream are not wasted, the rainbow and brown trout gobble them up.

-Thus some of the best trout flies for the fall are egg patterns and the subdue big trout as well as small, as they are such an easy meal and that no fish will let go by when putting on weight for winter.
+Thus some of the best flies for trout fishing during the fall are egg patterns and the subdue big trout as well as small, as they are such an easy meal and that no fish will let go by when putting on weight for winter.

 You should get a few egg patterns in sizes 12 -16 and in a few colors including orange, red, pink, and chartreuse.
 These are best fished as the point fly on a double nymph rig as the heavier nymph will help the egg sink and it acts as an attractor fly for your more natural-looking nymph too.

 I would suggest fishing an egg, to begin with, and if you don’t hook any trout after a few hours, take it off.
 When trout feed on egg flies, they feed properly and you will know about it.

 The san juan worm fly or Squirmy Worm fly fishing flies can be used for trout fishing all year round and they should be in your fly box all the time.
 These flies mimic aquatic worms which are an easy meal for trout and they love them in the fall as they are high in protein and help them put on lots of weight for the winter.

 You’ll want your San Juan or Squirmy Worms in sizes 8-16, in a few colors including red, pink, and purple, and in a few weights so you can fish them deep in the fall.

 The best time for fishing this fly is when the water has risen or is off-color as this is usually when a lot of worms will be washed into the system.
 Here are tome tips on how to tie a san juan worm.